Dynamic-Capital/Dynamic-Capital/dynamic-capital-ton/apps/tools/tonviewer-status-report.md

   `541fc6e557a10e703a1568da31b3a97078907cd1391cfae61e5d1df01227c3a5` (validated
   2025-10-07 15:48 UTC).
 - **Verification logs:** `logs/check-tonviewer-status-20251007.log`,
-  `logs/check-tonviewer-status-20251010.log` (flag `none`).
+  `logs/check-tonviewer-status-20251010.log`,
-- **Compliance archive:** Presigned URL covering `s3://dynamic-compliance/kyc/dct/2025-10-08/` valid until 2025-10-14 00:00
+  `logs/check-tonviewer-status-20251012.log` (flag `none`).
-  UTC.
+- **Compliance archive:** Presigned URL covering `s3://dynamic-compliance/kyc/dct/2025-10-08/` valid until 2025-10-14 00:00 UTC.

 ## Recommended Next Steps

-- Operations to monitor Tonviewer queue through 2025-10-11 and dispatch secondary escalation if the reviewer remains silent.
+- Operations to hold the follow-up template until 2025-10-13 16:00 UTC and dispatch it if Tonviewer still has not acknowledged the ticket.
-- Analytics to execute the 2025-10-13 progress check and log any status change immediately.
+- Analytics to perform the scheduled 2025-10-13 sweep and capture any change in the Tonviewer verification flag.
 - Compliance to reconfirm archive accessibility on 2025-10-14 and extend validity as required.